Opgørelsespraksis

 Total Waste Volume Info tons 0,25

-Waste Management - Percentage of total waste sent for recycling Info % 0
+Waste Management - Percentage of total waste sent for recycling/reuse Info % 0

-Waste Management - Percentage of hazardous waste sent for destruction Info % 0
+Waste Management - Percentage of total waste that is hazardous waste Info % 0

 B8 - Employees